lcford2/coregs/README.md

 ### Data Retrieval

-The original data associated with this model can be found on Zenodo **MAKE THIS A LINK**.
+The original data associated with this model can be found on Zenodo at [https://doi.org/10.5281/zenodo.6315940].
-Before running COREGS, this data should be downloaded and all files should be placed under the `data` directory in the project root.
+Before running COREGS, the `coregs-input-data.zip` should be unpacked an extracted to all files should be placed under the `data` directory in the project root.
+If unzipping creates a folder in the `data` directory called `coregs-input-data`, all of the files in that folder should be moved so they reside directly in the
+`data` directory.

 ### GRAPS